-This statement sets out the general policy framework within which the Authority should operate.
-Businesses, other undertakings and individuals also need to know what to expect when an officer calls and what rights of complaint are open to them.
+This statement sets out the general policy framework within which the Authority will operate.
+Businesses, other undertakings and individuals also need to know what to expect when an inspecting officer calls and what rights of complaint are open to them.

-The following can be expected when an officer is dealing with you:
+The following can be expected from our inspecting Officers':

-- When Officers offer individuals, businesses or other undertakings, information or advice, either face to face or in writing, including any warning, they will explain what needs to be done to comply with the law and explain why; Officers will, if asked, write to confirm any advice and to distinguish legal requirements from best practice advice; - Unless urgent action is necessary, an opportunity to discuss what is required to comply with the law will be offered before formal enforcement action is taken; - A written explanation will be given of any rights of appeal against formal enforcement action at the time the action is taken; - Where examples of good practice are identified, Officers will aim to provide positive feedback to encourage and reinforce these good practices and may share them with others as examples of good practice.
+- When inspecting Officers offer individuals, businesses or other undertakings, information or advice, either face to face or in writing, including any warning, they will explain what needs to be done to comply with the law and explain why; Inspecting Officers will, where required, write to confirm any advice and to distinguish legal requirements from best practice advice; - Unless urgent action is necessary, an opportunity to discuss what is required to comply with the law will be offered before formal enforcement action is taken; - A written explanation will be given of any rights of appeal against formal enforcement action at the time the action is taken; - Where examples of good practice are identified, Officers will aim to provide positive feedback to encourage and reinforce these good practices and may share them with others as examples of good practice.